 Northern white cheeked gibbons show a high level of sexual dimorphism.
 The female is a reddy-tan colour with a black stripe along the centre of the head.
 The cheeks are white, a trait which they share with the males of the species.
 Males have a black coat.
 On the head they have a prominent crest of fur.

-Males and females are similar in size measuring from 45.7 to 63.5cm (1.5-2.08ft).
-The male has an average weight of 5.6kg (12.35lb) while females are mildly larger at 5.8kg (12.8lb).
+Males and females are similar in size measuring from 45.7 to 63.5cm (1.5-2.1ft).
+The male has an average weight of 5.6kg (12.35lb) while females are mildly larger at an average 5.8kg (12.8lb).

 While they were previously found in a small region in China they are now believed to be extinct in this portion of their range.

 These animals live in areas with a subtropical climate.
 They are found in primary and mature secondary forests.
 Most of their time is spent in the canopy of tropical rainforests.

 The group will work together to defend a territory.
 This is achieved through a series of calls produced by group members.
 On occasion males from separate families may engage in physical confrontations.